+Jumper JP1

-Jumper JPI Clear CMOS Data
+Clear CMOS Data

 If, for some reason, the CMOS data becomes corrupted, the system can be reconfigured with the default values stored in the ROM BIOS.
 To load the default values, power off your system and unplug the power cord.
 If you are using an AT power supply, you do not need to unplug the power cord.
 Set JPI pins I and 2 to On.
-Wait for a few seconds and set JPI back to its default setting, pins 2 and cord and power-on your system.
+Wait for a few seconds and set JPI back to its default setting, pins 2 and 3 On.
+You may now plug the power cord and power-on your system.